Reset Password

 4. The Rotunda and The Arch of Galerius, Thessaloniki

-The Rotunda, as well as the Arch of Galerius, are part of the palace complex of Emperor Galerius and are included in the UNESCO World Heritage List.
+The Rotunda and the Arch of Galerius are integral parts of the palace complex of Emperor Galerius – both are proudly included in the UNESCO World Heritage List.

-At the end of the 3rd century, Thessaloniki was one of the important financial and administrative centres of the Roman Empire.
-Therefore, it was decided to build a large Palace Complex in the city, which consisted of a palace, reception rooms, a hippodrome, and a rotunda.
-All the buildings were connected by a street decorated with columns, which passed through the triumphal arch.
+At the end of the 3rd century, Thessaloniki served as one of the most vital financial and administrative centers of the Roman Empire.
+To reflect its status, a grand Palace Complex was constructed, consisting of a palace, reception halls, a hippodrome, and the Rotunda.
+All these structures were originally connected by a magnificent colonnaded street that passed directly through the triumphal arch.

 The Rotunda